 If you’re a regular/narrow footer – it might be different for you.

 Loosening the laces up a bit will help if you’re experiencing a severe case of this issue.
 And it just might go completely away in time.
 It did for me.

 Regardless, this is definitely something that should not have been happening in the first place and is a design flaw.
 The AJ 34 never had this issue, so I’m hoping they’ll sort this stuff out in the next one.

-This is among the best tractions of 2020 and in the modern shoe era in general.
+This is among the best tractions of 2020 for a reason and in the modern shoe era in general.
 I love it.
-These should surely bite just as well indoors since it’s primarily an indoor shoe.
-But I had zero issues on concrete as well, and the same story was for a synthetic rubber court too.
+I had zero issues on concrete outside, and the same story was for a synthetic rubber court too.
 That court has some dead spots as I call them – the rubber is torn off on a handful of areas and it’s pretty slippery there.